JyotiPrakashMallick/Jmeter-Listener-CosmosDB/README.md

 ## Support

-Reach out to me at one of the following places!
+Reach out to me at following places!

 - Website at <a href="https://www.linkedin.com/in/jyoti-prakash-mallick-10488b1b/" target="_blank">`Linkedin Profile`</a>